-For periodic payments that are eligible rollover distributions. you must provide the notice before the first payment and at least once a year as long as the payments continue.
-For tax-sheltered annuities, the payer must provide an explanation of the direct rollover option within the time period described above or some other reasonable period of time.
+For periodic payments that are eligible rollover distributions, you must provide the notice before the first payment and at least once a year as long as the payments continue.
+For section 403(b) plans, the payer must provide an explanation of the direct rollover option within the time period described earlier or some other reasonable period of time.